 Oral presentations, OWSM presentations and posters can be presented in either Spanish or English.

 Disclosure of Conflicts of Interest: Abstract submitters must disclose any conflict of interests in the submission form.

 References, figures and tables are not required in the abstract.

-Oral and OWSM presentations for the scientific programme must be submitted as recordings in advance and last a maximum of 10-12 mn. for oral presentations and 8 mn. for OWSM sessions.
+Oral and OWSM presentations for the scientific programme must be submitted as recordings by he 1st of October and last a maximum of 12 mn. for oral presentations and 8 mn. for OWSM sessions.
 Instructions for preparation of presentations and to record and submit your recording will be sent after your abstract is accepted.

 All oral and OWSM presentations will be published freely, 2 months after the conference onwards, on the YouTube channel One Welfare https://www.youtube.com/channel/UCLncmmzeSwdZLRO0ZI9z_tQ under the category of creative commons.
-If the author does not want his presentation to be published, he must expressly indicate this when submitting his presentation in the submission form.
+If authors do not want their presentation to be published, they must expressly indicate this when submitting their presentation in the submission form.

 Author and Co-author/s Full first and family name(s) 1Department, Institution, City, Province/State, Country, email 2Department, Institution, City, Province/State, Country, email

 Key highlights (max 15 words per bullet) (Try to list 3-5 specific items) What is your main finding?; What is your key One Welfare message?
 Does this provide a practical solution to a problem?
 How will this help the audience?
 What are your key recommendations?